Alkimik9000/minty-maintenance/README.md

 ---

-### Timeshift: safety checkpoint (important)
-- If Timeshift is available and not using the BTRFS backend, the script finds the most recent snapshot and adds a note to its `info.json` that it’s the "Maintenance checkpoint — last snapshot before updates & cleanup".
-- If Timeshift isn’t installed (or BTRFS is used), the report explains the situation and next steps — still safely.

----

 ### Final Summary at the end
 The report closes with a compact table and a space summary.
 Here’s an example where a single run freed up a whopping ~27 GB: